 There have been efforts in recent years to sub-classify clinical phenotypes of eosinophilic granulomatosis with polyangiitis based on the presence or absence of vasculitis, somewhat counterintuitive to the nomenclature itself.

-Patients who are ANCA positive (reported around 40% of all EGPA patients) tend to have a vasculitic phenotype and are more common to have myalgia, migrating polyarthralgia, weight loss, mononeuritis multiplex, and renal involvement either as crescentic or necrotizing glomerulonephritis.
+Patients who are ANCA positive (reported around 40% of all patients with EGPA) tend to have a vasculitic phenotype and are more common to have myalgia, migrating polyarthralgia, weight loss, mononeuritis multiplex, and renal involvement either as crescentic or necrotizing glomerulonephritis.

 Conversely, patients without ANCA positivity tend to have an eosinophilic phenotype with a higher incidence of myocarditis.